Shuaiqi-Liu/ShuaiqiLiu.github.io/content/Education.md

 ## Hongkong University of Science and Technology

-Ph.D candidate of Bioscience and Biomedical Engineering, Sep 2023-Now
+Ph.D. candidate of Bioscience and Biomedical Engineering, Sep 2023-Now
 ***
 ## Zhejiang University
  Master of Applied biology, Sep 2020-Jun 2023